Derpius/gmod-pbr/README.md

 For ease of loading these are the name of the diffuse texture with `_mrao` appended.

 Emission maps store the colour of the emission at a point, with black being no emission.
-These have the name of the diffuse plus the suffix `_mrao`.
+These have the name of the diffuse plus the suffix `_emission`.

 Normal maps are currently not planned, but I may work on them after a large batch of MRAOs are done.